eliasreis54/lcov_parser/README.md

 A simple dart implementation to parser lcov file.

-The lcov is very used to get coverage of projects.
+The lcov is  used to get coverage of projects.
 It works as a front-end from [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) collecting the data and generating the coverage info.

 This implementation in dart translate de lcov format to couple of classes we can understanding and use the coverage info for a lot of proposals.